 Laura Bush may be confident that Bush will provide necessary funding for her programs, and she believes that she will be victorious over those who may represent barriers in her path.

-(b) Bush, go ahead – sell/Why’re we here?/To make you watch it
+(b) Bush, go ahead – sell/Why’re we here?/To make you watch her

 … [there so we can figure out ways to help child]ren ….. des[pi, deep(?) everyone knows who the troubled children are] …. you know, you know that.

 There are three comments made.
 The first refers to her desire for Bush to ‘sell’ her programs.
 The second is a question asking why is LB on the show.
-The third comment is the answer (whether it refers to Bush or American viewers generally).
+The third comment is the answer – to watch her.